CDTbot/CDTbot/README.md

 # DPOAE-Analyzer
 This program takes user bias out of Distorted Product Otoacoustic Emission (DPOAE) data analysis.
 Previously, DPOAEs were "called" by eye, with a best guess.
 With DPOAE Analyzer, that uncertainty goes out the window.
 Be confidant in the statistical power of your DPOAE analysis with DPOAE Analyzer!

+## Help Out
+DPOAE Analyzer is still a baby.
+Please email all bugs / content suggestions / improvements to mbartho@stanford.edu.
+Thank you for your help!

 ## High Level Overview
 ![Infographic diagram inserted here.
 Caption below.][infographic]